logicminds/restclientlib/README.markdown

 # Actionscript 3 Rest Client library
+## NOTE

+I no longer maintain this project.
+You should consider forking.

 ## Summary
 This library is a wrapper class for httpservice and urlloader objects that was created to get around the problem with the flash player not being able to use PUT, DELETE requests with rest services.